kl0u/flink/docs/dev/libs/cep.md

 #### Conditions

-At every state, and in order to go from one state to the next, you can specify additional **conditions**.
+At every pattern, and in order to go from one pattern to the next, you can specify additional **conditions**.
 These conditions can be related to:

  1. a [property of the incoming event](#conditions-on-properties), e.g. its value should be larger than 5,